Psychotherapy Training (ACAPP)

 Application Deadline:June 30th every year

-Tuition:$2520 ($1260 for Developmental Sequence only) + $200 MPS dues
+Tuition:$3500 + $200 MPS dues

 ACAPP students are required to join the Michigan Psychoanalytic Society, dues $200/year.
 Includes access to PEP-Web, a comprehensive database of articles on psychoanalysis, readings and symposium registration.

-Adult and Child/Adolescent Advanced Psychodynamic Psychotherapy
+Adult and Child/Adolescent Advanced Psychoanalytic Psychotherapy

 ACAPP is a one- to three-year program, designed to improve therapists’ clinical skills and to demonstrate the usefulness of applying contemporary analytic thinking in a wide variety of situations.
 ACAPP welcomes social workers, psychologists (including interns), psychiatrists (including residents), psychiatric nurses, and other qualified professionals.
 This program may also be of interest to non-mental health professionals who wish to apply the psychodynamic perspective to their own field of work.
 Certificates are given to students completing at least two years.
 Distance learners can attend the program through video-conferencing.